Navy Region Mid-Atlantic: Second Naval District

 Created with the other original districts in 1903, the Second Naval District was the smallest district.
 It was headquartered in Newport, Rhode Island, and covered only Rhode Island and adjacent waters.
 It was disestablished and its areas incorporated into the First and Third Districts on March 15, 1919, after the end of World War I.

 Third Naval District

-The Third Naval District, headquartered at New York, New York, was established on 7 May 1903 in accordance with General Order No. 128, signed by Acting Secretary of the Navy Charles H. Darling.
+The Third Naval District, headquartered at New York City, was established on 7 May 1903 in accordance with General Order No. 128, signed by Acting Secretary of the Navy Charles H. Darling.
 Puerto Rico was initially part of the district, due to good communications between New York and Puerto Rico.
-In 1919 Puerto Rico was removed from the district and placed directly under the control of the Chief of Naval Operations.
+In 1919 Puerto Rico was removed from the district and placed directly under the control of the chief of naval operations.
 In 1945 the district, still headquartered at New York, consisted of the following geographic areas: Connecticut, New York, the northern part of New Jersey (including the counties of Mercer and Monmouth, and all counties north thereof), and also the Nantucket Shoals Lightship.
 The Third Naval District was disestablished on 7 October 1976 and functions were transferred to the Fourth Naval District.